 This spacious property also enjoyed a large conservatory at the rear and a great aspect to the front of the house.

 The problem was that the weather had taken its toll on the house and much of the stones in the pebbledash had fallen off over time, the mock Tudor beams were rotting, and the mortar joints round the bricks were loose in places.

 Despite this, the house was well built originally and structurally sound, and therefore most of the work here was cosmetic although much of the wood at the front had to be replaced, which we do as part of our service anyway.

-The job was far too much hassle for your normal painter and decorator in the Horndean area, so the company contacted the Never Paint Again website, and after an initial chat on the phone, a date was set for a site visit.
+The job was far too much hassle for your normal painter and decorator in the Hampshire area, so the company contacted the Never Paint Again website, and after an initial chat on the phone, a date was set for a site visit.

 Our surveyor arrived on the dot, and was able to have a very nice chat with the delightful owners of this period house, and quickly ascertained what it was they wanted us to do!

 After a brief survey of the house, measuring up the wall area, taking photos and calculations, hammer testing the wall for blown pebbledash by tapping it very lightly, noting missing pointing or loose brick mortar joints, and then sitting down (for quite a while!) and doing the maths!